Culture of Texas: History

-In Norway, "Texas" is used as slang for something chaotic and uncontrolled, as influenced from popular Norwegian depictions of cowboy culture and Western literature associated with Texas.
-"Der var helt texas!
-(That was totally texas!)" has mostly pejorative connotations, but can also refer to a party out of control or a runaway success.

 Folklore of Texas

-Texas has a considerable independent body of folklore, primarily in connection with its historical ranching and cowboy cultures, the American Old West, and the Texas War of Independence.
+Texas has a considerable independent body of folklore, primarily in connection with historical ranching and cowboy cultures, the American Old West, and the Texas War of Independence.
 The Texas Folklore Society is the second-oldest folklore organization continually functioning in the United States.
-Many well-known figures and stories in American folklore are associated with Texas:
+Many figures and stories in American folklore are associated with Texas, some of them being: